Maple Grove Cemetery (Mason, Michigan)

 Maple Grove Cemetery is a cemetery located on West Columbia Street in Mason, Michigan.
 It was listed on the National Register of Historic Places in 1985.

 History

 The initial, 1-1/2 acre portion of the Maple Grove Cemetery was leased from Charles Noble of Monroe, Michigan in 1844.
 An addition was made and formally platted by Isaac B. Woodhouse, a Mason businessman, in 1873.
 Several additions were made to the cemetery's acreage in the nineteenth century.
 The name was changed to "Maple Grove Cemetery" in 1897.
-The main entryway and receiving vault were was built in 1890, and the surrounding stone wall was added in 1934.
+The main entryway and receiving vault were built in 1890, and the surrounding stone wall was added in 1934.